Skip to Content

 prevent high blood sugar emergencies is to treat high blood sugar as soon as

-you have symptoms or when your blood sugar is significantly above a target
+you have symptoms or when your blood sugar is well above your target

 If your blood sugar levels

-are above your target range, drink extra liquids to replace the fluids lost
+are above your target range, drink extra liquids.
+This helps replace the fluids lost

 through your urine.
 Water and sugar-free drinks are best.
 Avoid caffeinated drinks,

-alcohol, and soda pop and other liquids that contain a lot of sugar, such as fruit juice.
+alcohol, and soda pop.
+And avoid other drinks that have a lot of sugar, such as fruit juice.

 Other Works Consulted